wechols22/APCreateTask/README.md

 This project is for the AP CSP Create Task.
 The project is simply a collection of python files to gauge progress.
 I would continue to use repl.it as a repository, but I have migrated my program to the PyCharm IDE for easier development; however, this means that I would have to tediously copy over files and directories to maintain my code with repl.it.
 Also, the addition of GUI elements were incompatible with a browser-based environment.

+## May 4th-6th Out of Class Create Task Progress

+Outside of class from May 4th to May 6th, I finished planning for the overall program and decided to proritize working on responses over further game development since the current program illustrates the required elements and functions properly, although it does lack overall gameplay/plot.
+I spent the out of class time prioritizing the required elements, cleaning code segments, deciding on code segments to discuss in written responses, and beginning to write the written responses.

 ## May 4th In Class Create Task Progress

 During the May 4th class period, I remapped inputs and fixed NPC-related bugs in my prorgam.